Literature (LIT)

 LIT 370 Contemporary World Literature Credits: 3

 This course explores the rich diversity and interdependence of contemporary post-colonial literatures and other international literatures specifically since 1945.
 This class examines the works of writers from varied cultures, such as Chinua Achebe, Jorge Luis Borges, Italo Calvino, Nadine Gordimer, Milan Kundera, Louise Erdrich, and Gabriel Garcia Marquez.
+Students are strongly encouraged to have completed ENG 151, EMLS 151, or an equivalent introductory composition course before enrolling in this course.

 Fall: All Years